Skip to main content

 Don't worry if the quality is low, and the image is lagging.
 It is due to transfer of the data through your rover and computer.

 You can also start RViz, and add robot model in the display view.
-Chose also base_link as fixed frame, and you should see the rover model with camera attached.
+Choose also base_link as fixed frame, and you should see the rover model with camera attached.

 You can also display tf tree in rqt, to see if everything is configured correctly (plugins -> visualization -> TF Tree)